 - dry cough

-- pain in your chest when breathing that may be described as a stabbing pain
+- chest pain when breathing that may be described as stabbing

 - loss of appetite

 Complex empyema occurs in the later stage of the illness.
 In complex empyema, the inflammation is more severe.
 Scar tissue may form and divide the chest cavity into smaller cavities.
 This is called loculation, and it’s more difficult to treat.

 If the infection continues to get worse, it can lead to the formation of a thick peel over the pleura, called a pleural peel.
 This peel prevents the lung from expanding.
 Surgery is required to fix it.

 - difficulty breathing

 - chest pain